ProkopHapala/SimpleSimulationEngine/README.md

-# SimpleSimulationEngine
+# Simple Simulation Engine
+minimalistic engine for
+- physical simulations,
-minimalistic engine for physical simulations, numerical math and games in C++ ( python, lua ) using SDL2 and OpenGL for visualization
+- numerical math and
+- games in C++ ( python, lua )
+- using simple direct media layer 2 ( SDL2 ) and OpenGL for visualization.